awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

  Autovacuum should not be thought of as a high\-overhead operation that can be reduced to gain better performance\.
 On the contrary, tables that have a high velocity of updates and deletes will quickly deteriorate over time if autovacuum is not run\.

 **Important**
  Not running autovacuum can result in an eventual required outage to perform a much more intrusive vacuum operation\.
 When an Amazon RDS PostgreSQL DB instance becomes unavailable because of an over conservative use of autovacuum, the PostgreSQL database will shut down to protect itself\.
-At that point, Amazon RDS must perform a single\-user–mode full vacuum directly on the DB instance , which can result in a multi\-hour outage\.* *Thus, we strongly recommend that you do not turn off autovacuum, which is enabled by default\.
+At that point, Amazon RDS must perform a single\-user\-mode full vacuum directly on the DB instance , which can result in a multi\-hour outage\.* *Thus, we strongly recommend that you do not turn off autovacuum, which is enabled by default\.

 The autovacuum parameters determine when and how hard autovacuum works\.
 The` autovacuum_vacuum_threshold` and `autovacuum_vacuum_scale_factor` parameters determine when autovacuum is run\.
 The `autovacuum_max_workers`, `autovacuum_nap_time`, `autovacuum_cost_limit`, and `autovacuum_cost_delay` parameters determine how hard autovacuum works\.
 For more information about autovacuum, when it runs, and what parameters are required, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/routine-vacuuming.html)\.